asu-ke-web-services/wordpress-news-kiosk-plugin/README.md

 Attributes Description:

-* path attribute is optional and defaults to GIOS logo.
+* path attribute is optional and defaults to GIOS logo which is located in github `assets/images/logo-gios.jpg`.

 #Kiosk People Slider Shortcode